What's It Worth? Is Bullion Ever Collectible?

 Everyone likes to have silver or gold in their portfolio, but 99 percent of bullion coins are just that — bullion only — and worth only the gold value.
 At any given time, it can be worth from 5 percent under to 6 percent over gold value.
 These bullion gold coins are minted and sold by most countries.
 South Africa has krugerrands, China has pandas and Austria, Mexico, Canada and other countries mint 1 oz. coins from their reserves and sell to investors who believe gold pricing is going up.

-Now that gold value has been declining since 2008, many are disposing of these underperforming assets and using the money for stock market investing or to fund vacations.
+Now that gold value has skyrocketed to $1,700 per ounce, many are disposing of these underperforming assets and using the money for stock market investing or future vacations.

 Stop in or call 727.896.0622 for an appointment.